Spin Constraints on 4U 1630-47 via combined Continuum Fitting and Reflection methods: a comparative study using Frequentist and Bayesian statistics: Spectral fitting with Bayesian statistics

 Here, $P(D | \theta,M)$ is the likelihood of the data given the parameters of our model, $P(\theta | M)$ is the prior distribution encapsulating our prior knowledge or beliefs about $\theta$. $P(D|M)$ is the evidence, or marginal likelihood, defined as $P(D|M) = \int P(D | \theta,M) P(\theta|M) d\theta$.
 The posterior distribution $P(\theta | D,M)$ represents our updated knowledge about the parameters after analysis of the data D. For posterior sampling, we employ the nested sampling method using BXA v4.1.1 and UltraNest v3.6.4, with PyXspec v2.1.4 and Python v3.9.19 \citep{buchner2016statistical,buchner2019collaborative,buchner2023nested,buchner2021ultranest,gordon2021pyxspec}.
 Nested sampling transforms a multi-dimensional evidence integral into a one-dimensional integral over the prior space.
 In each nested sampling iteration, it repeatedly replaces the worst-fitting point with a better one, gradually “nesting” into higher-likelihood regions.

 In order to explore the parameter space and assess the robustness of our spectral fits, we perform a Bayesian analysis using the same models as discussed in the previous section.
 We call our model with \texttt{relxillCp} as \texttt{Model 0} and that with \texttt{relxillNS} as \texttt{Model 1}.
 The models have many parameters, and we assign priors to each of them in suitable ranges.
-Our analysis considers Gaussian priors for $\dot{M}_{\rm BH}$ in \texttt{kerrbb} and for the parameters in \texttt{TBabs} and \texttt{pcfabs} and Jeffreys priors for $norm$ in \texttt{relxill} and for $d_{\rm BH}$ in \texttt{kerrbb}.
+Our analysis considers Gaussian priors for $\dot{M}_{\rm BH}$ in \texttt{kerrbb} and for the parameters in \texttt{TBabs} and \texttt{pcfabs} and Jeffreys priors for $norm$ in \texttt{relxill}.
 For the rest of the parameters, we assign them uniform priors.
 The remaining model parameters, such as the parameters in \texttt{mbpo}, \texttt{gauss}, and \texttt{xstar}, are fixed to the best-fit values derived from the $\chi^2$ analysis.
+Prior types and ranges for all the free parameters are tabulated in Table~\ref {priorCP} and Table~\ref {priorNS} for \texttt{Model 0} and \texttt{Model 1}, respectively.
 The likelihood function for the observed X-ray spectrum is modeled as a Poisson distribution.